metno/snap/README.md

 SNAP requires the following libraries and programs to be installed for compilation

- * fortran77/90 compiler, e.g. gfortran or ifort
+ * fortran compiler with support for Fortran2008, e.g. gfortran or ifort
  * NetCDF (netcdf > 4.1.1)
  * NetCDF-fortran
  * Python3 (optional)